-Leona Rubbelke Scholarship-Upon settlement of her estate, a Leona R. Rubbelke scholarship fund has been established as outlined in her last will and testament.
+Leona Rubbelke Scholarship-The Leona R. Rubbelke scholarship fund was established as outlined in her last will and testament.
 Scholarships are awarded in the health services area at Minot State University.

 Maloney Educational Trust Scholarship-Established from the estate of Mable and Ethel Maloney and awarded to North Dakota residents on the basis of financial need, academic excellence, character, and citizenship.
 At least one-half of the awards are made to students enrolled in the nursing, medical technology, and radiologic technology curriculums at Minot State University.